Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: The curtain-driven regime: characteristics and scaling analysis

-In general, the flow characteristics of the two observed regimes are consistent with those reported by \citet{bacot2022bubble} and the agreement on effectiveness $E(t=t_{end})$ as a function $\Fr$ (figure~\ref{fig:E_validation}) shows that the relevant processes are well reproduced by our simulations.
-For additional comparisons between the experiments and the simulations, the time evolution of the average density in the recirculation cells was also compared with the experimental data (see Appendix \ref{section:appendix_validation} for two examples).

-Despite accurately predicting the values of $E$ in the breakthrough regime ($\Fr\lesssim 0.91$), there is an apparently random scatter in the values of $E(t=t_{end})$ in the curtain-driven regime ($\Fr\gtrsim 0.91$) for both numerical and experimental data.
+In general, the flow characteristics of the two observed regimes are consistent with those reported by \citet{bacot2022bubble} and the optimal value $\Fr\approx 0.91$ is recovered in the simulations (Fig.~\ref{fig:E_validation}).
+In addition, both experiments and simulations show similar trends in the values of $E$ as a function of $\Fr$ in the breakthrough regime ($\Fr\lesssim 0.91$), and the simulation results fall within the error bars of the experimental results, giving us confidence in that the relevant processes are well reproduced by the simulations.
+A discussion on the seemingly small differences between experiments and simulations in the breakthrough regime are left for future work.
+Here, instead, we focus on the curtain-driven regime ($\Fr\gtrsim 0.91$), where there is an apparently random scatter in the values of $E(\tit=\tit _{end})$.
 This scatter prevents us from observing a clear one-to-one correspondence between simulations and experiments.
-Furthermore, the experimental and numerical results are mostly far from the analytical model proposed by \cite{bacot2022bubble} for $t_{end}\to \infty$.
+For this reason, we compared the time evolution of the average density in the recirculation cells as obtained from simulation and experiments showing excellent agreement (see Appendix \ref{section:appendix_validation} for two examples).
+This agreement gives us confidence on the accuracy of our simulations in reproducing physical processes in the curtain-driven regime.

-Clearly, understanding the scatter in $E(t=t_{end})$ within the curtain-driven regime is key to predict the effectiveness of the bubble curtain as a function of $\Fr$.
-Already \cite{bacot2022bubble} observed this scatter and hypothesised that it is due to the finite domain size of the lock, which determines in part the value of $t_{end}$.
-This hypothesis indicates that $E$ is strongly dependent on time, which we aim to quantify using a relatively simple model.
+Clearly, the scatter in $E(\tit=\tit_{end})$ within the curtain-driven regime presents a challenge in linking the effectiveness to the value of $\Fr$.
+Furthermore, we note that the experimental and numerical results are mostly far from the analytical model proposed by \citet{bacot2022bubble} for $t_{end}\to \infty$.
+They already observed the scatter and hypothesised that it is due to the finite domain size of the lock, which determines in part the value of $\tit_{end}$.
+This hypothesis indicates that $E$ is strongly dependent on time.
+Here, we aim to support this hypothesis, explain the scatter, and quantify the dependence of the effectiveness on time using our simulations and a relatively simple semi-analytical model.